 All statements about the use of a gift that an organization makes in its stewardship appeals must be honored.
 The giver's intent may be shaped by both the ministry's communication of the appeal and by any giver instructions that come with the gift.
 Any note or correspondence accompanying the gift or conversations between the giver and donee representatives may indicate giver intent, restricting the use of the gift for the intended purpose.
 If a giver responds to a specific appeal, the assumption is made that the giver's intent is that the funds will be used as outlined in the appeal.

 All aspects of a proposed charitable gift should be explained fully, fairly, and accurately to givers.
 Any limitations on the use of the gift should be clear and complete, both on the response form and in the appeal.
 These items should be considered in the ministry's communications to the giver based on the circumstances and size and complexity of the gift:

 - The ministry's proposed use of the gift.
 Realistic expectations should be communicated regarding what the gift will do within the programs of the ministry. - Representations of fact.
 Any descriptions of the financial condition of the ministry or narratives about events must be current, complete, and accurate.
 References to past activities or events should be appropriately dated.
 There should be no material omissions, exaggerations of fact, use of misleading photographs, or any other communication tending to create a false impression or misunderstanding. - Valuation issues and procedures.
 If an appraisal is required, the giver should fully understand the procedures and who is responsible to pay for the appraisal. - Tax consequences and reporting requirements.
 While tax considerations should not be the primary focus of a gift, the giver should clearly understand the current and future income, estate, and gift tax consequences, and reporting requirements of the proposed gift.
-A charitable gift should never be represented as a tax shelter.

-- Alternative arrangements for making the gift.
+A charitable gift should never be represented as a tax shelter. - · Alternative arrangements for making the gift.
 The giver should understand the current and deferred gift options that are available. - Financial and family implications.
-In addition to the tax consequences, the overall financial implications of the proposed gift and the potential impact on family members should be carefully explained.
+In addition to the tax consequences, the overall financial implications of the proposed gift and the potential impact on family members should be carefully explained. - Possible conflicts of interest.
+Disclose to the giver all relationships that might constitute, or appear to constitute, conflicts of interest.